navana-tech/baseline_recipe_is21s_indic_asr_challenge/is21-subtask2-E2E/Readme.md

 For installation follow the instruction here: https://espnet.github.io/espnet/installation.html

 ###  Baseline Setup Instructions
 Thereafter, please clone our repository to your local system and navigate to this folder, `is21-subtask2-E2E/`.
-Following  steps needs to be done for Hindi-English and Bengali-English downloaded data.
-Copy the contents of this folder to the `egs/is21-subtask2-E2E/asr1/` folder in your Espnet installation, using the bellow commands
+Following steps needs to be followed for Hindi-English and Bengali-English downloaded data.
+Copy the contents of this folder to the `egs/is21-subtask2-E2E/asr1/` folder in your Espnet installation, using the below commands

     cd espnet/egs
     mkdir -p is21-subtask2-E2E/asr1